Ghana Revenue Authority: Functions

+GRA informant award scheme

+The Ghana Revenue Authority is reminding the public about their informant award scheme, where individuals can receive rewards for providing information that aids in tax recovery.

+The information should reveal various illicit activities, including tax underreporting, smuggling or diversion of goods, invoice manipulation, failure to provide VAT invoices, record tampering/fabrication, failure to register for taxes, and similar violations.

+In December 2022, Through the effective implementation of its Informant Reward Scheme (IRS), the Ghana Revenue Authority (GRA) managed to recover more than $93 million from multinational and local companies operating within the country.

 Tax policy environment

 Tax revenue generation is based on clearly defined tax policy measures.
 GRA remains a key partner of the Tax Policy Unit of the Ministry of Finance and Economic Planning (Ghana).
-This collaboration which is complemented by tapping the expertise of stakeholders drawn across several economic and social sectors is geared toward formulation of effective and sustainable policies designed to enhance tax revenue collection by the Authority.
+This collaboration which is complemented by tapping the expertise of stakeholders drawn across several economic and social sectors is geared toward the formulation of effective and sustainable policies designed to enhance tax revenue collection by the Authority.

 Taxpayers

 Taxpayers registered with GRA are segmented into three identifiable groups that is Large, Medium and Small based on defined criteria.
 Taxpayers with an annual turnover of over GH¢5 million are classified as large taxpayers.
 This category also includes specialist industries irrespective of their turnover.
 These are upstream and midstream petroleum companies, banking institutions, insurance companies, mining companies and quarries, and members of groups of companies where at least one member qualifies as a large taxpayer.

-Taxpayers within the turnover bracket of GH¢90,000 up to GH¢5million are categorized as medium taxpayers while those with an annual turnover of less than GH¢90,000 are classified as small taxpayers.
+Taxpayers within the turnover bracket of GH¢90,000 up to GH¢5 million are categorized as medium taxpayers, while those with an annual turnover of less than GH¢90,000 are classified as small taxpayers.

+The GRA announced that from 1 April 2022, it will no longer accept manual tax returns from specified group of taxpayers but instead, returns will have to be filed through the taxpayers portal from the effective date.

+Tax Types

+There are various taxes that taxpayers are required to pay.
+These are grouped into two main headings under the Domestic Tax types.
+These are the Individual Tax Types and the Business Tax Types.